-As summer comes to a close and autumn sets in Berlin celebrates with the Festival of Lights.
+As summer comes to a close and autumn sets in Berlin celebrates with the Tour of Lights.
 For a week and a half the city nights light up with light art at over 70 locations.
 And when autumn comes to an end Christmas markets pop-up all over the city.
 But there is plenty to do in the German capital in between.

 Berlin's many parks explode with colour as the season sets in and the autumn foliage turns yellow, orange and red.
 When it's sunny, autumn is a great time to spend an afternoon strolling through Tiergarten.
 With it tree lined paths and lawns, memorials and café and beer garden, the park is a breath of fresh air away from the hustle and bustle of the city streets.